Vejtarn/Hackintosh-Asus-X555LJ-BigSur/README.md

 # How did I do it.
 All this is done thanks to correct correction of the DSDT table Initially, the table was completely cleared of errors and warnings.
-Connections to the SB.PCI0.RP 05.PSX device were also removed

 Then the DSDT table was added to the SSDT tables required for starting on Broadwell:
 - add MCHC